ChingHongFung/A-Star-Path-Finding/README.md

 https://user-images.githubusercontent.com/91271318/137505720-9271d14d-492f-4e00-88f9-d9cc425699f6.mp4

 #### 5) Future improvements
 Future improvements could be made that allows the types of portals to extend to more than two types.
 This will encompass more color schemes for visualisation.
 In addition, on top of costly paths, we could introduce nodes with zero costs that will speed up paths in certain directions.
+More considerations could be given to the heuristic function to optimise its search.

+The basic layout of this project could potentially be extended to other path-finding algorithms other than A* such as D*.
+We could add features such as negative weights to further explore these algorithms as well.